401K

 Timeline for Retirement Planning:

-• 50s: Catch-up contributions, estate planning, and pre-retirement strategy refinement
+• 50s: Catch-up contributions, estate planning

-• 60s: Transition planning, Social Security optimization, and income distribution strategies
+• 60s: Transition planning, Social Security optimization

-4. Ignoring Healthcare and Medicare Planning
+Ignoring Healthcare and Medicare Planning

 The Challenge